How to Setup and Secure UniFi VLAN

 1. In the settings menu, click on Profiles

-2. Scroll down and click Create New Group under Port and IP Groups
+2. Scroll down and click Create New under IP Groups

 3. Profile name: All Private IPs